yjshen2022/Youjiangwebsite.github.io/_pages/joinus.md

 **For Japanese postdoc: Please consider applying to [JSPS Postdoctoral Fellowship](https://www.jsps.go.jp/j-pd/).** Please contact to us in advance if you are applying for the fellowship.

 ### Application to PhD and Master cources
-If you are interested in working with us as a PhD or master student, please apply to the [Department of Civil Engineering, Graduate School of Engineering, The University of Tokyo](http://www.civil.t.u-tokyo.ac.jp/en/).
+If you are interested in working with us as a PhD or master student, please consider apply to the [Department of Civil Engineering, Graduate School of Engineering, The University of Tokyo](http://www.civil.t.u-tokyo.ac.jp/en/) or to the [Graduate Program of Environmental Sciences (Grad School of Arts and Sciences)](https://gpes.c.u-tokyo.ac.jp/index.html).

-#### International Student Program
+#### International Student Program at Dpt Civil Enginering

-If you are non-Japanese and living outside in Japan, please apply to the international scholarship progra of Department of Civil Engineering through [FSO (Foreign Student Office)](http://www.civil.t.u-tokyo.ac.jp/en/admission/).
+If you are non-Japanese and living outside in Japan, please apply to the international scholarship program of Department of Civil Engineering through [FSO (Foreign Student Office)](http://www.civil.t.u-tokyo.ac.jp/en/admission/).
 The information on applicable scholarships and application timings are shown in the FSO webpage.
 Typical examples of applicable scholarships are:

 - MEXT scholarship (University Reccomedation): Apply through FSO
 - MEXT scholarship (Embassy Reccomedation): Apply throuth Japanese Embathy in your country.
 - CSC scholarship (Chinese only): Apply through FSO, and approval by CSC.
-- Other external scholarships: Please contuct as if you want to join us with an external schlarship.
+- Other external scholarships : Please contact me if you want to join us with an external schlarship (or as self funded student).

-#### Entrance exam to Grad School
+#### Entrance exam to Dpt.
+Civil Engineering.

 If you are Japanese (or Foreigner living in Japan), please take [entrance exam](http://www.civil.t.u-tokyo.ac.jp/graduate_school/) of Graduate School of Engineering, The University of Tokyo.
 The entrance exam is held in late August every year.
 For detailed information, please check the UT-Civil entrance exam page.

+#### Graduate Program of Environmental Sciences in Grad School of Art and Science.

+We can also take students from GPES (Graduate School of Environmenal Sciences in Grad School of Art and Science).
+[Application information to GPES program is available here](https://gpes.c.u-tokyo.ac.jp/how-to-apply/index.html).

 ### Visitor for collaborative reseach